Georgia Tech student killed by campus police

 According to the GBI, Georgia Tech Police officers responded to a 911 call about a person with a knife and a gun on the downtown Atlanta campus at 11:17 p.m.

-When they arrived, police said they found Scout Schultz, 21, outside a dormitory with a knife.
+The GBI said that when officers arrived, they found Scott Schultz, 21, outside a dormitory with a knife.
+Schultz went by the name Scout Schultz, according to friends and Schultz's Facebook page.

 A cellphone video taken by a Georgia Tech student from his dorm room across the street shows the confrontation play out in the brightly-lit entrance to a parking garage.
 At least two officers have their guns drawn as Schultz walks toward them with arms down.